 iii.
 The net revenue-sharing income is not already accounted for directly or indirectly as a company asset.

-The amount of net revenue-sharing income to be used shall reflect the actuary’s assessment of factors that include, but are not limited to, the following (not all of these factors will necessarily be present in all situations):
+The amount of net revenue-sharing income to be used shall reflect the company’s assessment of factors that include, but are not limited to, the following (not all of these factors will necessarily be present in all situations):

 The terms and limitations of the agreement(s), including anticipated revenue, associated expenses and any contingent payments incurred or made by either the company or the entity providing the net revenue-sharing as part of the agreement(s).